 18 – Three days and nights of rioting, burning and looting in South Africa’s black townships leave 100 dead and over 1,000 injured.
 After John Vorster, the Prime Minister, announces that the security forces have been told to restore order “at all costs”, police begin to open fire on crowds without warning.

 19 – The Viking I spacecraft reaches Mars and goes into orbit.

 22 – The USSR launches Salyut V space laboratory into orbit.

 25 – Idi Amin becomes president of Uganda “for life”.

-26 – London hits record temperature of 95 degrees (35° C) as Britain swelters in a heat wave.
+26 – London hits record temperature of 95 degrees (35° C) as Britain swelters in a heatwave.

 27 – Terrorists hijack an Air France plane in Athens and force it to fly to Entebbe, Uganda.
-Ugandan dictator Idi Amin was a conspirator in the hijacking and provided armed guards for the plane (which had begun its journey in Israel) while it was at the airport.
+The Ugandan dictator Idi Amin was a conspirator in the hijacking and provided armed guards for the plane (which had begun its journey in Israel) while at the airport.
 The hijackers – members of the Popular Front for the Liberation of Palestine – released all non-Israelis and non-Jews and threatened to blow up the plane unless 54 convicted terrorists were released.
 Israel staged a daring rescue on 3 July.

 28 – In Angola, four British and American mercenaries are sentenced to death, and nine others receive long terms of imprisonment.